 This Machine Learning Technology Displays the Content Most Likely to Engage Prospective Customers

 As marketers, we create more content than ever.
 Delivering the right content over the right channel to prospects at the right moment means increased clicks, engagement and sales.
-Timely, relevant content is so important that AI marketing company Boomtrain (@boomtrain) built a machine learning platform around it.
+Timely, relevant content is so important that AI in content marketing company Boomtrain (@boomtrain) built a machine learning platform around it.

 Boomtrain’s technology automatically personalizes content for individual users by surfacing the content most likely to increase clicks, engagement and sales.
 And it’s used by major publications like Forbes and The Onion to keep users coming back for more, better content tailored to their needs.
 I spoke with Dheeraj Sareen (@Dheeraj_Sareen), Director of Partnerships at Boomtrain, to learn more about the platform’s capabilities.